wp-plugins/basic-google-maps-placemarks/readme.txt

 **How you can help with the plugin's development**

 * The thing I could really use some help with is answering questions on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10).
 I don't have a lot of time to work on the plugin, so the time I spend answering questions reduces the amount of time I have to add new features.
 If you're familiar with the plugin and would like to help out, you can click the 'Subscribe to Emails for this Tag' link to get an e-mail whenever a new post is created.
+* Translate the plugin into your language.
+See the *Localizations* section above for details.
 * Volunteer to test new versions before they're officially released.
 [Contact me](http://iandunn.name/contact) if you want to be put on the list.
 * If you find a bug, create a post on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) with as much information as possible.
 If you're a developer, create a patch and include a link to it in the post.
 * Check the TODO.txt file for features that need to be added and submit a patch.